 Pillows and Blankets

-Since the hospitals’ provision with regards to your partner isn’t exactly okay, inform them about bringing theirs so they don’t experience a long, cold night decorated with series of discomfort.
+Since the hospital’s provision regarding your partner isn’t exactly okay, inform them about bringing theirs so they don’t experience a long, cold night decorated with a series of discomfort.

 Phone and Charger

-Most times it’s the partner that’ll do most of the phone jobs like taking pictures, announcing the baby, helping you make the calls, etc.
+The partner will often do most of the phone jobs like taking pictures, announcing the baby, helping you make the calls, etc.

-So, it’s only natural to have him/her bring their phone too.
+So, it’s only natural to have them bring their phone too.

 Snacks

-Since we’re not certain about how long the whole labor and delivery process will cost, your partner might want something to keep his/her mouth busy.
+Since we’re not certain how long the labor and delivery process will take, your partner might want something to keep their mouth busy.

 You could personally make provisions for snacks by bringing them along so your partner doesn’t have a cause to leave your side.